tytydraco/yessleep/out/The_girl_of_my_dreams_had_a_dark_secret.md

 *I’ve hidden the evidence.*

-And that’s me.
-I’m a kid who spends all his time hurting and thinking about the girl of my dreams.
+And that’s how she left me, the girl of my dreams.
 The girl of my nightmares.